mvolkmann/blog/src/gleam.md

 For other platforms, see <a href="https://gleam.run/getting-started/installing/" target="_blank">Installing Gleam</a>.

+## VS Code

+To edit Gleam code using VS Code, consider installing the extension Gleam by Gleam.

 ## Projects

 To create a new Gleam project, enter `gleam new {name}`.